Living at Harding

 • Refrigerators and microwaves: One small dorm-size (not apartment-size) refrigerator is allowed per room.
 It is to be Energy Star rated and may not exceed 4.2 cubic feet in size.
 Any refrigerator more than 2.5 cubic feet must be placed on the floor.
 One 700-watt microwave oven is allowed per room.

-• Bathroom: The bathroom has tile floors, two sinks, mirrors above and vanities below each sink, a shelving unit shared by all four residents, a toilet and a step-in shower.
+• Bathroom: The bathroom has tile floors, two sinks, mirrors above and vanities below each sink, a shelving unit shared by all four residents, a toilet, and a step-in shower.

-• Preference of residence hall: is given by date enrollment is completed for Freshmen.
+• Preference of residence hall: is given by date enrollment is completed for freshmen.

 • Curfew: is observed (12 AM weekdays and 1 AM on weekends)